PraiseThe-Fool/SleepingSquid/README.md

 - I Was Reincarnated As The 7th Prince So I Will Perfect My Magic As I Please
 - Apothecary Diaries
 - Tondemo Skill de Isekai Hourou Meshi
+- Horimiya

  ✦

 𝙂𝙊𝘼𝙏𝙎 ( 𝙄 𝙇𝙊𝙑𝙀 )
-- LOTM Lord Of The Mysteries (Action,Fantasy)
+- (LOTM) Lord Of The Mysteries (Action,Fantasy) • Almost done w/ book1
-- ORV Omniscient Reader's Viewpoint (Action)
+- (ORV) Omniscient Reader's Viewpoint (Action) • Finished
 - NETKAMA PUNCH!!!
-(BL)
+(BL) • Finished
-- The Boy And The Wolf (Action,BL)
+- The Boy And The Wolf (Action,BL) • Reading
-- Horimiya (Slice Of Life)

  ✦